Suspect taken into custody in Long Island serial killings, AP source says

 The deaths of 11 people whose remains were found in 2010 and 2011 have long stumped investigators.
 Most of the victims were young women who had been sex workers.
 Several of the bodies were found near the town of Gilgo Beach.

-Determining who killed them, and why, has vexed a slew of seasoned homicide detectives through several changes in leadership in the police department.
+Determining who killed them, and why, has vexed a slew of seasoned homicide detectives through several changes in police leadership.
 Last year, an interagency task force was formed with investigators from the FBI, as well as state and local police departments, aimed at solving the case.

 The formation of the Gilgo Beach task force represents a renewed commitment to investigating the unsolved killings of mostly young women whose skeletal remains were found along a highway on Long Island, Suffolk County Police Commissioner Rodney Harrison said.

-The disappearance of Shannan Gilbert in 2010 triggered the hunt that exposed the larger mystery.
+“We’re happy to see that they’re finally active, the police, in accomplishing something.
+Let’s wait and see what it all leads to,” said John Ray, the attorney for the families of two victims, Shannan Gilbert and Jessica Taylor.

-Gilbert, a 24-year-old sex worker, vanished after leaving a client’s house on foot in the seafront community of Oak Beach, disappearing into the marsh.
+Gilbert’s disappearance in 2010 triggered the hunt that exposed the larger mystery.
+A 24-year-old sex worker, she vanished after leaving a client’s house on foot in the seafront community of Oak Beach, disappearing into the marsh.

 Months later, a police officer and his cadaver dog were looking for her body in the thicket along nearby Ocean Parkway when they happened upon the remains of a different woman.
 Within days, three other bodies were found, all within a short walk of one another.